 Additionally, holding a moral conviction regarding an issue or event does not necessarily imply that there is moral foundation linked to it.
-Moral conviction by definition, allows people to subjectively moralize any issue or event.
-Indeed, in the cycle of everyday life, people quite intermittently identify daily experiences as moral or immoral.
-In an ecological momentary assessment study, Hofmann, Wisneski, Brandt, & Skitka (2014) found that almost 30% of people's everyday life experiences were related to moral/immoral acts.
-Moreover, Jarudi, Kreps & Bloom (2008) demonstrated that even everyday objects (like refrigerators) are often moralized by people.
-We could assume that not all of the personal moral experiences are related to moral violations nor that they are of great practical importance for a person.
+Moral conviction, by definition, allows people to subjectively moralize any issue or event.
+Indeed, in the cycle of everyday life, people intermittently identify daily experiences as either moral or immoral.
+In an ecological momentary assessment study Hofmann et al. (2014) found that almost 30% of people’s everyday life experiences were related to moral or immoral acts.
+Moreover, Jarudi et al., (2008) demonstrated that even everyday objects (like refrigerators) are often moralized by people.
+We could assume that not all personal moral experiences are related to moral violations nor are they of great practical importance for a person.
 For example, one might consider raising cats as morally convicted.
 Nevertheless, raising cats might not be linked to any normative moral violation.
-The reason that both moral conviction and moral foundation might be needed for predicting emotional reactions to specific moral events is because emotions signal what is most dear to our well-being, and both concepts together 'capture' what is most important to us in a nuanced event.
-That is why, I hypothesize that an event will induce intense emotions, only if the event itself violates either one foundation or another, and this interacts with one's moral conviction.
+The reason that both moral conviction and moral foundation might be needed for predicting emotional reactions to specific moral events is because emotions signal what is most dear to our well-being, and both concepts together “capture” what is most important to us in a nuanced event.
+I therefore hypothesize that an event will induce intense emotions only if the event itself violates a foundation, and this interacts with one’s moral conviction.

-I am aware of different theoretical approaches to morality (universalist moral theories such as neo-Kantianism) indicating that morality proceeds "top-down", meaning abstract moral principles that are applied to specific cases.
-From this perspective, we would expect that when people deeply value moral foundation (e.g. harm/care) they reactively implement their commitment to the foundation by morally convicting issues and events (e.g., morally opposing nuclear-armament).
-Some research suggests that 'top-down' moral theories are too abstract and cannot imply to all concrete daily details of individuals moral life (Gilligan, 1982; Tronto, 1995).
+I am aware of different theoretical approaches to morality (universalist moral theories such as neo-Kantianism) indicating that morality proceeds “top-down,” meaning abstract moral principles that are applied to specific cases.
+From this perspective, we would expect that when people deeply value moral foundation (e.g. harm/care), they reactively implement their commitment to the foundation by morally convicting issues and events (e.g., morally opposing nuclear armament).
+Some research suggests that “top-down” moral theories are too abstract and cannot extend to all concrete daily details of an individual’s moral life (Gilligan, 1982; Tronto, 1995).
 As Tronto says, ‘‘in these theories, moral standards are largely governed by universalized rules, such as the principle of fairness.
-The danger of such theories, as many commentators have noticed, is that these formal criteria may ignore and not provide any account of the concrete details of the moral and political life of individuals’’ (Tronto, 1995, pp. 143).
+The danger of such theories, as many commentators have noticed, is that these formal criteria may ignore and not provide any account of the concrete details of the moral and political life of individuals’’ (Tronto, 1995, p.
+143).

 In terms of the specific context of the current studies, it is possible that leftists in Israel might base their moral conviction of the Israel-Palestinian conflict on concerns related to the harm/care foundation whereas rightists would base their sense of moral conviction on concerns related to loyalty or other “binding” foundations.
 Thus, it is unlikely that the specific scenarios used in the current work were viewed as equally morally relevant for leftists and rightists equally.
 The binding foundation violating scenarios violated the morals of rightist, but not leftist while the individuating foundation scenarios violated the morals of leftists, but not rightists.